 |Best for||Larger environmentally-conscious business sites|

-SiteGround is one of the best web hosting providers in the market.
-The host is packed with business, performance, and security-focused features to make the hosting experience very pleasant.
-Sure, you need to be willing to invest to get all these features.
-However, on top of great resources, the provider is also green-minded, which is exactly what landed it on this green web hosting list.
+Considering that SiteGround is one of the best web hosting providers in the market, it’s no surprise that it participates in green initiatives.
+The host is packed with business, performance, and security-focused features to make the hosting experience very pleasant and on top of having great resources, the provider is also green-minded.
+That is exactly what landed it on this green web hosting list.

 So what kind of nature-conscious solutions has SiteGround implemented?